Epic #77562: Misbehaviors with datetime values and timezones

 It looks like the problem is some value casting, at least InputDateTimeElement.php always has $itemValue set to 0 instead of '0000-00-00' (which explains the error message).

-#12 Updated by Riccardo De Contardi over 1 year ago
+#12 Updated by Riccardo De Contardi almost 3 years ago

 I think it is still present in 8.7.9 - It is not possible to save a date prior to 01-01-1970 for example in the "start date" of fe_users.
 The error is still: